jezzsantos/automate/README.md

 At present, we are in the validation stage.
 Validation, viability, and research work are captured in the `docs` and `discovery` folders.

-There is a detailed prototype walk-through available which you can follow: [prototype scenario](discovery/prototypes/cli/Syntax.md) to see how things are done.
+Keen to see an example?
+There is a demo toolkit with a walk-through available which you can follow: [demo](discovery\demo\Demo Script.md)